James A. Bayard Sr.: U.S. House of Representatives

 Bayard was first elected to the U.S. House of Representatives in 1796, and served there for three terms, from March 4, 1797, until March 3, 1803.
 While in the U.S. House, "he was distinguished as an orator and constitutional lawyer and became a leader of the party in the house."
 He especially distinguished himself as one of the impeachment managers appointed in 1798 in the impeachment proceedings against William Blount, a U.S. Senator from Tennessee.
 Blount was accused of inciting the Creeks and Cherokees to help the British take New Orleans from the Spanish.
 While the U.S. House impeached him, under Bayard's leadership, the United States Senate dropped the charges in 1799 on the grounds that no further action could be taken beyond his dismissal.
 This set an important precedent for the future with regard to the limitations on actions which could be taken by U.S. Congress against its members and former members.

 Bayard also played an important part in the U.S. presidential election of 1800.
 With the vote tied in the Electoral College, it was a group of Federalists led by Bayard who broke the deadlock by agreeing to allow the election of Thomas Jefferson by the House of Representatives.
 When it seemed the Federalists were about to vote for Aaron Burr, Bayard is believed to have followed the advice of Alexander Hamilton and persuaded his Federalist colleagues to abstain from voting.
 It was also believed he struck a deal with the incoming Jefferson, to refrain from the wholesale removal of Federalists from appointed positions.
-The young Bayard enlisted Representative Samuel Smith (Maryland politician) to negotiate with Jefferson on Federalist control of the Philadelphia and Wilmington custom offices.
+The young Bayard enlisted Representative Samuel Smith to negotiate with Jefferson on Federalist control of the Philadelphia and Wilmington custom offices.
 Jefferson subsequently permitted the Federalist officeholders to retain their posts.

 Just before John Adams left office as U.S. president he used the provisions of the Judiciary Act of 1801 to make many "midnight" judicial appointments.
 Among those was Bayard's father-in-law, Richard Bassett.
 Resigning as Governor of Delaware, Bassett accepted an appointment as a federal judge but soon was out of work when Jefferson had the act repealed.
 Bayard himself declined an appointment as Minister to France offered by President John Adams in 1801.

 So effective was Bayard in opposing Jefferson's administration that an all-out effort was made by the Democratic-Republicans to defeat him in his attempt at a fourth term in 1802.
 Caesar Augustus Rodney, nephew of the Revolutionary President of Delaware Caesar Rodney, defeated Bayard by 15 votes.
 However, two years later, in 1804, the result was reversed with Bayard besting Rodney.
 In the best Delaware tradition, the two remained friends throughout their electoral rivalry.